Mattress sales tactics: How to avoid being ripped off buying a mattress

-Unfortunately for most the experience is at best confusing and tiring and at worst misleading and expensive!
+Updated 2020: Unfortunately for most the experience of buying a new mattress in a sale is at best confusing and tiring and at worst misleading and expensive!
 Busy retail shops, misinformed staff, sketchy product descriptions, jargon, lying awkwardly on show beds and artificial lighting and prices.

 So take the guesswork out of the equation, understand the means and methods that are sometimes used to sell you a mattress, any mattress in some cases, and take charge of getting a truly suitable bed.

 We have a condensed our top 5 tips for those of you who are halfway out the door to their nearest showroom, and more detail for those of you who want to consider the arguments a bit closer.

 - Sales assistants are sadly not experts

 - What you really need to look for in a new mattress

 - Top 5 Mattress Sales tips to bag a bargain

 Mattress Sales Assistants know very little about beds

 So you’re in a position to go looking for your new dream bed.
 The first stop for many people is to go and do the rounds at the retailers, after all, they are the experts?
 Am I sure they are?
 Are they?

 However, mattress retail Sales assistants make assumptions as soon as you walk in the door.
 They will be asking very little about you other than budget and mattress size.